mikemountain/fantasy-football-scoreboard/README.md

 1. Run the project.
 If there are SVGs it will download the files, then alert you, and then fail to run properly.
 2. Run `sudo apt-get update && sudo apt-get install inkscape`
 3. Run `cd logos; find -name "*.svg" -exec sh -c 'sudo inkscape $1 --export-png=${1%.svg}.png' _ {} \;`
-If you see `Bitmap saved as:` lines, you should be able to `cd ..` back into the project and then run it again, and it should work.
+Ignore any messages that say "failed to get connection"; if you see `Bitmap saved as:` lines, you should be able to `cd ..` back into the project and run it again, and it should work.
 I apologise that it's a bit annoying but it's the way she goes (for now).

-### Updating!
-Run `bash update.sh` after a pull to make sure you have the necessary packages because I actually don't know a better way to do this.

 ### Pregame
 Currently shows your opponent's avatar, and their name (if it's 12 characters or less, otherwise it won't fit, see the picture at the top of the README). ![nameless and shameless](imgs/no_team_name_preview.jpg) Hoping to incorporate projections in future releases.